theupdateframework/specification/tuf-spec.md

    match file paths "targets/foo.tgz" and "targets/bar.tgz", but not "targets/foo.txt".
 Likewise, path pattern "foo-version-?.tgz" matches "foo-version-2.tgz" and "foo-version-a.tgz", but not "foo-version-alpha.tgz".
-   It should not have a leading path separator to avoid surprising behavior when constructing paths on disk.
+   To avoid surprising behavior when matching targets with PATHPATTERN, it is RECOMMENDED that PATHPATTERN uses the forward slash (/) as directory separator and does not start with a directory separator, akin to TARGETSPATH.

    Prioritized delegations allow clients to resolve conflicts between delegated roles that share responsibility for overlapping target paths.
 To resolve